 Rock lobsters are noticeably less sweet than Maine lobsters.
-They have a similar meaty texture, but the more subtle flavor means that these shellfish are often cooked with bolder sauces and seasonings.
+Because they live in warmer waters, they’re flavor is brinier, and what some might consider fishier.
+Where Maine lobsters use their ten legs, claws, and tail to travel the ocean’s depths, the rock lobster uses mainly its tail giving it a more muscular texture.
+They’re both meaty, but the rock lobster is much firmer, drier, and can easily become tough if overcooked.
+However, the less sweet, more subtle flavor means that these shellfish are often cooked with bolder sauces and seasonings.
 If you want a luxurious lobster meal, these aren’t the lobsters you’re looking for.
 If you want lobster to be a small part of a larger dish, they’ll work well.

 How to Cook Rock Lobster

-For this crustacean, it’s all about the tail.
-Usually the spines make handling difficult and since rock lobsters don’t have claws, they are usually sold as frozen tails only.
+For this crustacean, the only edible part is the tail.
+Because the spines make handling difficult and since rock lobsters don’t have claws, they are usually sold as frozen tails only.

 You can cook rock lobster similarly to Atlantic lobster, such as by grilling or steaming.
 But in most cases, you’re going to want something more flavorful to really bring the seafood to life.

 Expert lobstermen and chefs agree.
+There is an undisputed Poseidon of the sea in the kitchen when it comes to rock vs. Maine lobster, but both have their places.
 When it comes to flavor, texture, versatility, and bang for your buck, the best choice every time is Maine lobster.

 These true lobsters are the most sought-after crustaceans on the market for a reason:

-- Maine lobsters carry more meat in their robust claws (which spiny lobsters are missing altogether)
+- Maine lobsters carry more meat in their robust claws and knuckles, which spiny lobsters are lacking entirely.

-- You can buy Maine lobsters whole, just the tails, or as tender and flavorful lobster salad
+- You can buy Maine lobsters whole, just the tails, or as tender and flavorful lobster claw and knuckle meat.

 The Easiest Way to Get Your Hands on Maine Lobster